How to dispose of batteries

 Lithium-ion (rechargeable) batteries

 Lithium-ion batteries power phones, laptops, e-bikes, cordless tools, electric toothbrushes, and most modern rechargeable devices.
-They are fire-prone when crushed — a single damaged cell in a trash truck has started hundreds of fires across U.S. waste facilities in the past decade.
+They are fire-prone when crushed.
+A single damaged cell in a trash truck has started hundreds of fires across U.S. waste facilities in the past decade.

 Drop them at a household-hazardous-waste site, or use the free Call2Recycle network — over 16,000 retailer locations nationwide (Home Depot, Lowe's, Best Buy, Staples, many Whole Foods) accept lithium-ion batteries free of charge.
 Tape both terminals first.